American Popular Revolutionary Alliance: National Political Commission

 The National Political Commission is the highest ranking organ on party policy, after the convention.
 It is in charge of defining and expressing the party's position on transcendental aspects of the country, conducting party thought and action, within the framework of its ideological and programmatic conception.
 It establishes the political line, agrees and guides the organization, party action and the development of the objectives and goals of the National Executive Committee and the Autonomous Bodies.

 According to the party's statute, the commission is formed by eleven members.
 Five members are elected by the National Convention, while are four appointed by the president of the party, and the two general secretaries.

 The current National Political Commission is chaired by Mauricio Mulder, former Congressman from Lima and former party Secretary General.
-Mulder was first elected at the XXIV National Convention "Armando Villanueva", held at the party headquarters in Breña, Lima, from 7 to 9 July 2017, and was subsequently reelected by the XXV National Convention "Alan García", held from 25 to 27 October 2019.
+Mulder was first elected at the XXIV National Convention "Armando Villanueva", held at the party headquarters in Breña, Lima, from 7 to 9 July 2017, and was reelected by the XXV National Convention "Alan García", held from 25 to 27 October 2019.